kyma-incubator/compass/docs/compass/03-01-security.md

 **Scopes**

 Scopes are added to the authentication session in Tenant Mapping Handler.
-The handler gets not only `tenant`, but also `scopes`, which are fixed regarding of type of the object (Application / Runtime).
+The handler gets not only `tenant`, but also `scopes`, which are fixed regarding of type of the object (Application/Runtime).
 Application and Runtime always have the same scopes defined.